DBBUILD

 -Password

 Which login and password to use with SQL authentication.
-If you leave out both username and password, AbaPerls will use Windows authentication.
-If you specify -password only, AbaPerls will login as sa.
+If you leave out both username and password, AbaPerls uses Windows authentication.
+If you specify ‑password only, AbaPerls will log in as sa.
 It's illegal to specify a user without a password.
 If you have a blank password, you need to change this before you can use AbaPerls.

 No matter if you use SQL authentication or Windows authentication, the login you use must map to a database user with dbo as the default schema, or AbaPerls will not let you proceed.
 Obviously, the user needs permission to perform all actions implied by AbaPerls and the files you load.